-6. Saute the chicken breasts in the butter or canola oil, smooth side down first, until the chicken breasts have browned.
+6. Saute the chicken breasts in the butter or vegetable oil, smooth side down first, until the chicken breasts have browned.
 Turn over the chicken breasts and cook their other side.

 7. When the chicken is cooked to a golden brown, and their internal temperature reads 180 degrees Fahrenheit, remove the chicken breasts to a plate, cover with foil, and keep warm.

 8. For the pan sauce, over medium heat, add the 1 T of butter to the pan drippings.
 When the butter melts, add the chopped onion, stirring the onion around as it becomes soft and translucent.
 Add the chicken stock and cognac and reduce over high heat for a few minutes.
 Add the cream and reduce a bit more.
 When the sauce is ready, put the chicken breasts back into the sauce to warm through.

 9. To plate, spoon a bed of wild rice medley onto your serving dish.
 Top with a chicken breast.
 Spoon some pan sauce over the chicken breast.
 Garnish with some chopped toasted nuts and chopped parsley.
 Repeat for all serving dishes.

 Serves 4 as a main course.
 Serve with a side vegetable such as Sauteed Haricots Verts and Cremini Mushrooms.